datalore32/cchew/README.md

 <!-- Add your details -->

 Hi!
-I am __Cheryl Chew__, a multi-faceted senior professional with >15 years’ experience in B2B Marketing, Partner Management, and Operations across diverse industry sectors in Asia Pacific.
+I am __Cheryl Chew__, a multi-faceted senior professional with experience in B2B Marketing, Partner Management, and Operations across diverse industry sectors in Asia Pacific.

 The combination of technology, integrated marketing communications, and client service excellence speaks to my wide range of interests and my personality thrives in a culture of diversity, innovation in tech, and the opportunity to make a meaningful difference.